 Though the global mobile traffic forecasts from Report ITU-R M.2072 were quite conservative, it should be highlighted that traffic forecasts from the European Commission Joint Research Centre, (referred to below as the FMS Report), published in 2005 were already predicting significantly bigger traffic growth.
-The comparison of the traffic growth forecasts from both 2005 reports are detailed in Figure XXYYY.
+The comparison of the traffic growth forecasts from both 2005 reports are detailed in Figure 24.

-FIGURE XXYYY
+FIGURE 24.

 Comparision of 2005 forecasts of traffic growth.